-When dining out, health-conscious consumers used to gravitate to low-fat, low-calorie and low-carb menu items.
+When dining away from home, health-conscious consumers used to gravitate to low-fat, low-calorie and low-carb menu items.
 But today, fewer than 25 percent of consumers seek any of those descriptors when looking for healthy options.1 Notably, more than half (58 percent) say it’s difficult to eat healthy when dining out.1

 Of course, while USDA and FDA regulate the term “healthy” on packaged foods, it is an ever-evolving term to consumers in context of dining choices.
 To appeal to consumers who prioritize healthy eating, stay current on what the label means to the majority of consumers and incorporate the ingredients, names and menu descriptions that press these on-trend “healthy” buttons.